Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

 for some $\alpha > 0$, where $\Gamma_2$ is the iterated carr\'{e} du champ operator: $\Gamma_2(X,Y): = - \frac{1}{2}(\Gamma(X,\mc{L} Y) + \Gamma(\mc{L}X,Y) - \mc{L}\Gamma(X,Y))$.
 To be precise, they used the noncommutative martingale methods and proved that under some necessary regularity condition, if \ref{def:becdc} holds, then we have

-where $E$ is the conditional expectation to the fixed point algebra $\{X\,;\ \mc{P}_t(X)= X\ \text{for}\ t \ge 0\}$.
-It is currently unknown whether or not the quantum Beckner's inequality can be implied from $\Gamma_2$-criterion \ref{def:becdc}.
-Hence, our result is complementary with theirs. \end{remark}
+where $E$ is the conditional expectation to the fixed point algebra $\{X\,;\ \mc{P}_t(X)= X\ \text{for}\ t \ge 0\}$ and $\norm{\dd}_r$ is the Schatten norm with respect to a normal faithful tracial state.
+It is currently unknown whether or not Beckner's inequality can be implied from $\Gamma_2$-criterion \ref{def:becdc}.
+Hence, our result is complementary to theirs. \end{remark}

-Similarly to \cite[Corollary 4.13]{junge2015noncommutative}, we next show that the moment estimates \eqref{eq:moment} with $s= 0$ can imply a noncommutative exponential integrability and an associated Gaussian concentration inequality.
-The idea of the proof is borrowed from the commutative case \cite{ben2008poincare} by Efraim and Lust-Piquard.
+Similarly to \cite[Corollary 4.13]{junge2015noncommutative}, we next show that the moment estimate \eqref{eq:moment} with $s= 0$ implies a noncommutative exponential integrability and a Gaussian concentration inequality.
+The idea of the proof is standard and borrowed from the commutative case \cite{ben2008poincare} by Efraim and Lust-Piquard.